|Dates / Deadlines:|

 In addition to the full day mandatory pre-departure orientation you’ll have on campus the semester prior to your program, there will be an on-site orientation for this program.
-In Moscow students’ on-site orientation occurs the week before classes begin and is a combination and is specifically for the group from Dickinson.
+Students arrive in Moscow approximately one week before before classes begin for a Dickinson-specific orientation consisting of language review, day excursions, and activities with Russian students.

 Students will be given a precise date and window of time during which they will be asked to arrive at the Moscow airport.
 You must communicate your arrival plans with the on-site director and the CGSE.
-To notify the CGSE, you should enter the flight information in your on line program accessible here.
+To notify the CGSE, you should enter the flight information in your online program accessible here.
 Upon arrival, students will be met by the director and put into cabs to make their way to their homestay family.
-Official dates for the program can be found here.

 No, there is not a group flight organized for this program.
 Students must make their own travel arrangements after confirming the appropriate arrival dates.
 Students may wish to book their travel on their own or use Advantage Travel based in Syracuse, New York.
 We recommend students contact agent Sally Curtis at Advantage Travel by calling 1-800-788-1980 or emailing firstname.lastname@example.org.
 Although flights can be booked online, we strongly encourage students and their families to consider the benefits of an agent’s services given the duration of study abroad programs and the complexity of international air travel today.